| We have placed cookies on your computer to allow us to see how this website is used.|

 There is still work to be done to make proper provision for the preservation of the archives and library books.
 We are very grateful to those who have already given generous donations for the move to the new premises but we are appealing for more financial help in this unique situation.
 If you feel you can make a donation it should be forwarded to the Librarian at the Presbyterian Historical Society, 26 College Green, Belfast, BT7 1LN.

-A donation may be made to the Presbyterian Historical Society of Ireland through PayPal® via a PayPal® Account or using a Credit/Debit card.
+Donations may also be made to the Presbyterian Historical Society of Ireland through PayPal® via your PayPal® Account or using your Credit/Debit card.

 Our PayPal® account name is "email@example.com".

 The Society is registered with the Charity Commission for Northern Ireland - NIC 101056 - and is an HMRC Recognised Charity - XT25385.